manishemi/manishemi.github.io/_posts/2021-05-02-Transformers.md

 convolution

 ### Model Architecture
-Generally, Transformers made with encoder_decoder architecture but inside the encoder and decoder we have many operations
+Generally, Transformers made with encoder-decoder architecture but inside the encoder and decoder we have many operations